PhilippJunk/homelette/docs/installation.rst

 Clustal Omega
 ^^^^^^^^^^^^^

 Clustal Omega is a light and powerful multiple sequence alignment tool.
-It can be obtained as source code or precompiled from here: `Clustal Omega webpage <http://www.clustal.org/omega/>`_
+It can be obtained as source code or precompiled from here: `Clustal Omega webpage <http://www.clustal.org/omega/>`_.
+Please make sure that after installation, ``clustalo`` is in your path.

 HHSuite3
 ^^^^^^^^